Tlf/tlf/doc/Manual.md

 *Pasted from the original README_QTC_RTTY.txt; some information may be out of date.*

-This is a short intro for Tlf QTC handling in RTTY mode.
+This is a short intro for TLF QTC handling in RTTY mode.
 Ervin Hegedus HA2OS, 2014. airween@gmail.com

 ### Introduction

 The QTC base instructions described in README_QTC.txt, please read it CAREFULLY, before you start to read this readme.
-There you will find detailed information about how Tlf handles the QTC in CW and SSB mode.
+There you will find detailed information about how TLF handles the QTC in CW and SSB mode.
 In this readme, I just write the differences.

 ### General